Letcher County Central High School: Band and color guard

 Letcher Central's band is a marching and a pep band.
 The color guard and band had more than 50 student members in 2011–2012.

-The band and color guard had the opportunity to play at the 57th Presidential Inaugural Parade for President Obama.
+The band and color guard played at the 57th Presidential Inaugural Parade for President Obama.
 Competing with more than 2,800 applicants to perform during the parade following the president's inauguration, Letcher County Central marching band was one of 24 groups chosen for this opportunity.
 The band was also joined by the school's ROTC Cadet Honor Guard performing a "Patriotic Parade Sequence," after President Barack Obama and Vice President Joe Biden were sworn into office.
 The marching band was also invited to perform at the Kentucky Society of Washington DC's Inaugural Ball on January 19, 2013.

-The program has grown from 50 kids to approximately 400 kids in just six years.
-The band has received numerous awards such as a Kennedy Center Honorable Mention, and has participated in prominent parades such as the Gubernatorial Parades in Kentucky in 2007 and 2011 and a special parade at Disney World in 2012.
+The band has received numerous awards, such as a Kennedy Center Honorable Mention, and has participated in prominent parades including the Gubernatorial Parades in Kentucky in 2007 and 2011 and a special parade at Disney World in 2012.

 Speech team

-As of 2012 the Letcher Central speech team had been participating in the regional and state competitions for three years.
+As of 2012, the Letcher Central speech team had been participating in the regional and state competitions for three years.
 In those years, the team increased in size and in honors received.
-In 2012 the school had its first state finalist in Humorous Interpretation.
+In 2012, the school had its first state finalist in Humorous Interpretation.

 Other extracurricular activities and clubs

-Letcher Central also provides an academic team, choir, Student Government, Foundations of Education club, yearbook staff, and a Drama department that hosts annual shows to the public.
+Letcher Central also provides an academic team, choir, student government, Foundations of Education club, yearbook staff, and a drama department that hosts annual shows for the public.